Max (software): 1990s

-2000s:
+2000s

 Though NATO.0+55+3d became increasingly popular among multimedia artists, its development stopped abruptly in 2001.
 SoftVNS, another set of extensions for visual processing in Max, was released in 2002 by Canadian media artist David Rokeby.
 Cycling '74 released their own set of video extensions, Jitter, alongside Max 4 in 2003, adding real-time video, OpenGL graphics, and matrix processing capabilities.
 Max 4 was also the first version to run on Windows.
 Max 5, released in 2008, redesigned the patching GUI for the first time in Max's commercial history.

-2010s:
+2010s

 In 2011, Max 6 added a new audio engine compatible with 64-bit operating systems, integration with Ableton Live sequencer software, and an extension called Gen, which can compile optimized Max patches for higher performance.
 Max 7 was released in 2014 and focused on 3D rendering improvements.

 On June 6, 2017, Ableton announced its purchase of Cycling '74, with Max continuing to be published by Cycling '74 and David Zicarelli remaining with the company.

-On September 25, 2018 Max 8, the most recent major version of the software, was released.
+On September 25, 2018, Max 8 was released.
 Some of the new features include MC, a new way to work with multiple channels, JavaScript support with Node for Max, and Vizzie 2.

+2020s

+On October 29, 2024, Max 9, the most recent major version of the software, was released.